 Search for immigrant communities and develop a recreational life

 In 1960, Canada changed its immigration policies not to limit racialized people, and ever since then blacks, immigrants of African descent and the likes have increased in their population.
 Canada is now famous for being ethnic, geo, religious and multi diverse.
 There is a community for everyone and you just have to search in your province depending on where you fit in.
-Cities with the majority of African and black population are Ontario and Toronto.
+Cities with the majority of African and black population are Ontario and Toronto and organizations like Africhange are connecting African immigrants together through remittances..
 With a vast opportunity to enjoy different cultures, climate and way of life, you can be assured of many recreational opportunities whether in sports, literature or the arts world.

 Finally, as a saying goes; “Don’t just go through school but let the school go through you”, meaning gain interpersonal skills besides education , make friends and build a life that you will be proud of.